cy7sh/website/content/posts/testing-peasycrypt.md

 	expectedTreeWithRoot[i+1] = withRoot
 }
 ```
-I came up with an EXCEPTIONALLY creative way to test the structure of our directory tree after encryption. `expectedTreeWithoutRoot` and `expectedTreeWithRoot` are the two slices that are later passed to `checkDirTree` function to test the resulting directory tree when we omit encrypting the root directory and when we don't.
+I came up with an EXCEPTIONALLY creative way to test the structure of our directory tree after encryption. `expectedTreeWithoutRoot` and `expectedTreeWithRoot` are the two slices that are later passed to `checkDirTree` function to test the resulting directory tree when we omit to encrypt the root directory and when we don't.
 ```
 func checkDirTree(t *testing.T, path string, expectedTree []string) {
 	var rootGone bool